Professor in Intellectual Property

 Abbe was Econoving Global Fellow at Universud-Pars, has visited at the University of Melbourne, Wirtschaftsuniversitat (Vienna) and Queensland University of Technology.
 She has been an invited speaker at the Internaitonal Summer School for IT at Leibniz Universitate Hannover.
 Abbe "tweets" from time to time @igftowardaccess.
 She maintains links with the legal profession and industry and is involved in public engagement activities, impacct generation and knowledge transfer.
-On 13 November 2018 she spoke at the British Science Association debate "Would you share your DNA?" in Aberdeen, see here and since 2018 she has been involved in negotiations relating to the UN Convention on the Law of the Sea and Areas Beyond National Jurisdiction, with particular reference to intellectual property, access and benefit sharing, technology transfer and an ecoystem approach, see here and the side event on 22 August 2019 "Developing Mare Geneticum: notifying, sharing, rewarding and sustaining" see here and here.
+On 13 November 2018 she spoke at the British Science Association debate "Would you share your DNA?" in Aberdeen, see here.
+Since 2018 she has been involved in negotiations relating to the UN Convention on the Law of the Sea and Areas Beyond National Jurisdiction, with particular reference to intellectual property, access and benefit sharing, technology transfer and an ecoystem approach, see here and the side event on 22 August 2019 "Developing Mare Geneticum: notifying, sharing, rewarding and sustaining" see here and here.

 Abbe provides consultancy activities, notably regarding thought leadership and innovation, and is most interested in further opportunities.
 Abbe is the Vice Chair of BILETA (British and Irish Law Education and Technology Association).
 She organised their annual conference held in Aberdeen in April 2018 and led the development of the teaching recording policy building on the Aberdeen conference, see here.

 Abbe is the School REF lead for REF2021, an Academic Line Manager and the Programme Director for the Law with English Law undergraduate degrees.
-She is a member of two of the School's Research Centres, the Centre for Commercial Law (which she directs in 2018-19) and the Centre for Energy Law.
+She is a member of two of the School's Research Centres, the Centre for Commercial Law (which she directed in 2018-19) and the Centre for Energy Law.
 Abbe is the School of Law lead for REF2021.
 She is a member of ATRIP, SLS, SCL, IUCN and DOSI.

 Abbe has served as Deputy Head of School, Senior Personal Tutor, Programme Co-Ordinator of the LLMs in Intellectual Property Law and co-ordinated the Intellectual Property and Commercial Research Group within the Law School.